-The volume of water to be stored in the earthfill balancing dam is 2.3 million m3.
+The volume of water to be stored in the Ebenhaeser earthfill balancing dam is 2.3 million m.
 The dam thus requires a Water Use Licence Application in terms of section 21 (b) of the National Water Act.
-Other applications (e.g. section 21 (c) and (i) applications) will also be required.
+Applications (section 21) will also be required for other elements of the three schemes.